netidx/netidx-book/src/administration/configuration.md

   example you reconfigured it to point to another IP, clients might still try to go to the old ip for as long as the ttl.

-- addrs: The addresses of the servers in the parent cluster.
-This is a list of pairs of ip:port and auth mechanism.
-The authentication mechanism of the parent may not be Local, it must be either Anonymous or Krb5.
-In the case of Krb5 you must include the server's spn.
+- addrs: The addresses of the servers in the parent resolver cluster.
+This is a list of pairs of IP address/port and auth mechanism: `Anonymous`, `Local`, `Krb5`, or `Tls`.
+Kerberos entries include the resolver SPN;
+  TLS entries include its certificate name.
+Local referrals are valid only for a loopback resolver on the same host and carry the local IPC path/seed.

 ### children

-This section contains a list of child clusters.
+This section contains a list of child resolver clusters.
 The format of each child is exactly the same as the parent section.
 The path field is the location the child attaches in the tree, any query at or below that path will be referred to the child.

 ### member_servers

-This section is a list of all the servers in this cluster.
-The fields on each server are,
+This section lists the resolver cluster members represented by this file.
+It is often convenient to list every member, but a member-local configuration may contain only itself.
+The fields on each server are:

 - id_map_type / id_map_command / id_map_timeout: how the resolver
   translates a netidx principal name to a unix-style (uid, primary